 What are the main aspects of sustainability that the aviation industry can adopt?

-The aviation industry recognises the need to address the global challenge of climate change and in 2009 it adopted a set of targets to mitigate CO2 emissions from air transport:
+The aviation industry recognizes the need to address the global challenge of climate change and in 2009 it adopted a set of targets to mitigate CO2 emissions from air transport:

 - A cap on net aviation CO2 emissions from 2020 (carbon-neutral growth)